microsoft/azure-repos-pr-multi-cherry-pick/README.md

 ### **Build the Extension**

-This extension uses webpack for bundling, webpack-dev-server for watching files and serving bundles during development.
+This extension uses webpack for bundling and webpack-dev-server for watching files and serving bundles during development.
-Two bundles are defined for webpack, one for the main dialog, one for the extension context menu registration.
+Two bundles are defined for webpack: one for the main dialog and one for the extension context menu registration.
-All actions can be triggered using npm scripts (`npm run <target>`), no additional task runner required.
+All actions can be triggered using npm scripts (`npm run <target>`) with no additional task runner required.

 ### **Deploy the Extension**

-You will need to deploy your extension to the marketplace at least once so that you can share it with your desired organization and install it.
-In order to do this you will need to generate a personal access token (PAT), learn how to do that [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops).
+You will need to deploy your extension to the marketplace at least once so that you can share it with your organization and install it.
+In order to do this, you will need to generate a personal access token (PAT).
+Learn how to do that [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops).
 When creating your PAT, under **Organization**, select **All accessible organizations**, and set the **Marketplace** scope to **Publish**.

 Then run once, inserting your PAS into [token]: